taosdata/TDengine/docs/en/15-programming/03-connector/index.md

 ---
 sidebar_label: Connector
 title: Connector Reference
-description: Reference guide for connectors
+description: 'Reference guide for connectors'
+---

 This section is a detailed reference guide of the connectors provided by TDengine.